amgt-d1/Max-Min-w-Outliers/README.md

 ## Datasets
 * "_dataset" directory has to be located at `src/_dataset` (i.e., src/_dataset/xx.csv, where xx is a dataset name).
 * A dataset has to be a csv file.
-   * Each line represents a data item, and, under a d-dimensional vector assumption, each dimension has to be separeted by comma.
+   * Each line represents a data item, and, under a d-dimensional vector assumption, each dimension has to be separeted by comma.<br>
      For example, a 3-dimensional dataset has to be:<br>
      ```
      1,2,3